knative/docs/community/slack-guidelines.md

 Proprietary conversations should occur in your company communication platforms.
-As with all communication, please be mindful of appropriateness, professionalism, and applicability to the Kubernetes community.
+As with all communication, please be mindful of appropriateness, professionalism, and applicability to the Knative community.

 ---